errz99/magz/README.md

-# magz_g4
+# magz
-A sort of module that includes gtk4 utils.
+A sort of module with utils in zig language.